 So how exactly can an electric blanket help you save money on your heating bill?
 Your house is constantly losing heat to the outside environment.
 Insulating can help minimize that, but there is no way to insulate a house completely to avoid any heat escaping, and even if you were able to do so, you may have other problems.
 So you have your thermostat set to 72 degrees all day and all night.
-All the while, with the furnace, heat pump, or electric baseboard heating is cycling on and off, heat is escaping from your home.
+All the while, with the furnace, heat pump, or electric baseboard heating cycling on and off, heat is escaping from your home.
 The greater the difference between the inside and outside temperature, the faster that heat will be lost.
 Lowering the temperature on the thermostat reduces the difference slowing the loss of heat.

 Using an electric blanket or mattress pad allows for more direct heating of where you really need the heat.
-Its been said before, its cheaper to heat the person rather than the whole house.
+It's been said before: it's cheaper to heat the person rather than the whole house.
 Even with a colder indoor temperature, you can still maintain comfort and stay warm all while saving money.

-Stay Cozy Warm And Reduce Your Heating Bill With An Electric Blanket
+Stay Cozy Warm and Reduce Your Heating Bill With an Electric Blanket

 If you have or purchase an electric throw or get a heated mattress pad for your bed you can easily recoup the initial purchase price and have it pay for itself in one heating season.
 If you have a programmable thermostat in your home, set it to reduce the set point (the point that the thermostat will engage your furnace or heat pump or whatever type of heating you use) by 5 to 10 degrees Fahrenheit while you're sleeping and to resume your preferred temperature during the daytime around the time you will wake up.
 An electric blanket or throw or even better, an electric mattress pad can help you sleep cozily under the sheets and do it for less than heating the whole house throughout the night.